Developer-Autodesk/viewer-javascript-tutorial/README.md

 - Create a dynamic application that works in all modern browsers.
 - View 2D/3D models in a browser or device without plug-in or additional software.
 - Create and run Node.js application .
-- Extend the View & Data API WEBGL viewer to interact with the 2D/3D models.
+- Extend Autodesk WEBGL viewer to interact with the 2D/3D models.
-- Identify resources for learning more about the Autodesk View & Data API.
+- Identify resources for learning more about the Autodesk Viewer and Model Derivative API.

 The tutorial guides you through the entire process of building a simple application, including writing and running viewer extensions.
 Experiments at the end of each step provide suggestions for you to learn more about the Autodesk View & Data API and the application you are building.